charliecalvert/CloudNotes/Assignments/React/ReactBasics.md

 ## ReactBasics Directory

-Create a directory called **Week01-ReactBasics** in your repository and navigate into it:
+In a branch called **week02**, create a directory called **Week01-ReactBasics** in your repository and navigate into it:

 ```
-mkdir Week01-ReactBasics && cd Week01-ReactBasics
+mkdir week02-react-basics && cd week02-react-basics
 ```

 Notice the **&&** operator used to concatenate these two commands.
 This is a time saver as it allows you to issue two commands on a single line rather than writing something like this: